-- No fee may be charged for admission (set a donation amount)
+- No fee may be charged for admission (set a donation amount).

-- Food vendors must be licensed and possess certification
+- Food vendors must be licensed and possess certification.

-- Liquor vendors must be licensed (beer and wine only)
+- Liquor vendors must be licensed (beer and wine only).

-- Merchandise vendors must be licensed
+- Merchandise vendors must be licensed.

-- Chicago Transit Authority must be notified
+- Chicago Transit Authority must be notified.

 Having a formal application process for public and community special events can cut down on the workload and streamline approvals, which is a win-win for everyone.

-02Require a Special Event Permit
+Require a Special Event Permit

-- Applications must be notarized
+- Applications must be notarized.

-- Organizers must produce a certificate of insurance for $1 million in commercial general liability naming the City of Chicago as an additional insured
+- Organizers must produce a certificate of insurance for $1 million in commercial general liability naming the City of Chicago as an additional insured.

-While at first, it might appear that Chicago simply creates quite a few bureaucratic hoops to jump through when it comes to community events, without making the applications overly difficult, the city has ensured that all public events will meet their set of requirements - many of which relate to safety.
+While at first, it might appear that Chicago simply creates quite a few bureaucratic hoops to jump through when it comes to community events, without making the applications overly difficult the city has ensured that all public events will meet their set of requirements - many of which relate to safety.

-Require an Event Map with Permit Application
+Require an Event Map With Permit Application

-- Public safety
+- Public safety.

-- Previous issuance of a permit for another event at the same location map
+- Previous issuance of a permit for another event at the same location map.

 Require Tent and Canopy Permits

-In Chicago, tents or canopies that are larger than 240 square feet at public events require permits from the city.
+In Chicago, tents or canopies larger than 240 square feet at public events require permits from the city.
 If larger than 600 square feet, drawings must be stamped by a licensed architect or structural engineer, and exit and emergency plans including signs and lighting must be submitted.
 If the size exceeds 4,000 square feet, the permit request must be submitted by the company responsible for erecting the structure.
 This process ensures safety measures are taken seriously.

-05Require Partnerships with Public Safety Officials
+Require Partnerships With Public Safety Officials

 Special events in Chicago must involve both the police and fire departments.
 Organizers must meet with the police commander (and/or his or her representative) to address issues such as a traffic lane for emergency vehicles, security plans, and designated command post at the event.
 Organizers should designate an individual who will act as a liaison to the police department, fire department, streets and sanitation departments, the office of special events, and others.
-It will help to have one knowledgeable and experienced person on your team serving as the point of coordination for all of these public departments.
+It will help to have at least one knowledgeable and experienced person on your team serving as the point of coordination for all of these public departments.

 Provide a Fire Safety Code Checklist

 Festival and outdoor event organizers in Chicago are provided a checklist and required to meet certain fire safety code requirements, including:

-- Tents shall be made of fire retardant material (certification required)
+- Tents shall be made of fire retardant material (certification required).

-- Fire extinguishers are required in every booth
+- Fire extinguishers are required in every booth.

-- Temporary seating rows shall seat 5 to 14 people (maximum)
+- Temporary seating rows shall seat 5 to 14 people (maximum).

-- Temporary seating aisles shall be a minimum of 36 inches
+- Temporary seating aisles shall be a minimum of 36 inches.

-- Flammable liquids shall not be stored in any tent, canopy or booth
+- Flammable liquids shall not be stored in any tent, canopy or booth.

-- Rubbish shall not be allowed to accumulate
+- Rubbish shall not be allowed to accumulate.

-- Electrical cords should be taped down, and multiple outlets are recommended
+- Electrical cords should be taped down, and multiple outlets are recommended.

-- Fire lanes for emergency vehicles are recommended (10-foot fire lane)
+- Fire lanes for emergency vehicles are recommended (10-foot fire lane).

-- Basic C.P.R. and first aid courses are recommended for staff members
+- Basic C.P.R. and first aid courses are recommended for staff members.

 Ensure Safe Food Handling Practices

-The city of Chicago requires that vendors attend a class by the Department of Health before submitting any applications.
+The city of Chicago requires vendors to attend a class by the Department of Health before submitting any applications.
 Also, vendors must obtain a Summer Festival Sanitation Training and Certification (offered by the Illinois Restaurant Association).
 The health officer, who determines whether a vendor will receive a permit for operation, maintains the authority to suspend any permit at any time.

-The city outlines detailed rules for food, containers, labels, food protection, personal personnel hygiene, food equipment, waste, booth construction and toxic material.
+The city outlines detailed rules for food, containers, labels, food protection, personal personnel hygiene, food equipment, waste, booth construction, and toxic material.
 It also requires vendors to attend a mandatory sanitation seminar.

-On a related note special event, liquor license(s) must be received 20 days prior to the event.
+On a related note, special event liquor license(s) must be received 20 days prior to the event.

-08Have a Plan for Contracting City Services
+Have a Plan for Contracting City Services

 Also, a recycling program is required as part of the special event permit package in Chicago.
 With the rise in popularity of green events, this is not a bad idea!

-09Require Animal Permits
+Require Animal Permits

-10Manage Event Signage and Promotion
+Manage Event Signage and Promotion

 Public event organizers in Chicago have the opportunity to get additional event exposure with light pole banners.
-Of course, the city manages these requests requiring that organizers complete a banner permit application that includes a copy of the proposed banner graphics, the date of the event, and any other significant aspects of the request.
+Of course, the city manages these requests requiring that organizers complete a banner permit application including a copy of the proposed banner graphics, the date of the event, and any other significant aspects of the request.
 The department of streets and sanitation manages these types of requests.